Curriculum Vitae

 April: Harrison Birtwistle died.
 I last spoke to him, for about an hour, in October 2017.

-Published a new, stable version of the ResidentSynth.
+October: Published a new, stable version of the ResidentSynth.
 Work continues on it at GitHub.

 November: Discovered Bernardo Kastrup's work on Analytic Idealism.
 This resonates so strongly with my own position, that I've temporarily suspended other work to investigate further.